 Key Features of Political Interpreting

-Political interpreting allows communication between world leaders and politicians, but it is not necessarily as easy as it sounds.
+Political interpretation allows communication between world leaders and politicians, but it is not necessarily as easy as it sounds.
 This is because politics covers a broad array of topics, some of which are relevant to many parts of the world.
-A political interpreter needs to be well informed in current affairs to the point they have as much knowledge as the organisation which is paying them.
+A political interpreter needs to be well informed in current affairs to the point they have as much knowledge as the organization which is paying them.

 Specific Situations Where Political Interpreting is Required